asanni2022/capstoneproject/azurepulumi_firstcapstone.md

 ## Objective

 Welcome to my first azure Capstone Project!
-The goal of this project is to setup an infrasture for a Azure web application.
+The goal of this project is to setup an infrastructure for a Azure web application.

 ## Architectural Diagram